Categories

 • Amount: Monetary amount of transaction

 • Vendor: Name of vendor associated with transaction.
 May also be called "Supplier" in your accounting system.
-This does not impact calculations but allows Sustain.Life to report emissions results by top vendors.
-Mark "unknown" or leave blank if you don't have access to vendor name.
+Mark as "Unknown" if you don't have access to vendor name.

 • Currency: Currency code.
 Currently supported currencies are listed here.

-• Emissions (MT CO2e): Use this optional column to upload known emissions data.
+• Emissions (MT CO2e): Use this optional column to upload known emissions data associated with a spend transaction.
 This will override any backend emissions calculations.

 Formatting guidelines